CE-Programming/toolchain/docs/static/coding-guidelines.rst

 Here's why you shouldn't use them:

 - Global variables can be modified by any section of code, making it difficult to remember every possible use.
 - A global variable can have no access control.
-It can not be limited to some parts of the program.
+It cannot be limited to some parts of the program.
 - Using global variables causes namespace pollution.
 This may lead to unnecessarily reassigning a global value.

 So, most of the time, and unless you have a really good excuse, don't use global variables.